Fortified Area of Silesia

-The Fortified Area of Silesia (Obszar Warowny Śląsk) was a set of Polish fortifications, constructed along the interbellum border of Poland and Germany in the area of then-divided Upper Silesia.
-It spreads from the village of Przeczyce in the north to the town of Wyry in the south, along the line of sixty kilometers.
+The Fortified Area of Silesia (Obszar Warowny Śląsk) was a set of Polish fortifications, constructed along the interbellum border of Poland and Germany in the area of then-divided Upper Silesia and in the Dąbrowa Basin that is part of Lesser Poland.
+It spreads from the village of Przeczyce (part of the Dąbrowa Basin) in the north to the town of Wyry in the south, along the line of sixty kilometers.
 Headquarters of the area was placed in Chorzów and its commandant was General Jan Jagmin-Sadowski.

 History

 As a result of the Plebiscite in Silesia and the Silesian Uprisings, the highly industrialized area of Upper Silesia, which had belonged to the German Empire, was divided between Poland and Germany, leaving Beuthen, Hindenburg and Gleiwitz in Germany and granting both Katowice and Chorzów to Poland.

 In the 1920s the Poles did not consider their western neighbor as the main threat, concentrating its defence abilities in the East, along the border with the Soviet Union.
 However, beginning in the early 1930s, after Adolf Hitler had come to power, the Poles decided to prepare themselves for a war.
 Upper Silesia was the most important industrial region of the country and its defence was crucial.